• Skip to primary navigation

 What is Greek Salad dressing made of?

 A simple Greek Salad dressing is made with only red wine vinegar, extra virgin olive oil, and dried oregano.
-I prefer using Greek Vinaigrette for my Greek salad which is made with dijon mustard, red wine or white wine vinegar, extra virgin olive oil, salt, pepper, dried oregano, and a pinch of sugar to balance the acidity.
+I prefer using Greek Vinaigrette for my Greek salad which is made with Dijon mustard, red wine or white wine vinegar, extra virgin olive oil, salt, pepper, dried oregano, and a pinch of sugar to balance the acidity.

 Related Recipes